-1 Fue Condiana and the University of the

 1 Exp Cardiomyopathy, Hypertrophic/

-2 (((hypertroph or obstruct) adj3 (cardiomyopath or subaortic stenosis or Asymmetric)) or hcm or

-hocm or ihss or Symptomatic obstructive hypertrophic cardiomyopathy).ti,ab.
+2 (((hypertroph or obstruct) adj3 (cardiomyopath or subaortic stenosis or Asymmetric)) or hcm or hocm or ihss or Symptomatic obstructive hypertrophic cardiomyopathy).ti,ab.

 3 1 OR 2

 4 (Mavacamten).ti,ab

 5 ('myk 461' OR myk461).ti,ab

 6 ('sar 439152' OR sar439152).ti,ab

 7 4 OR 5 OR 6

 8 3 AND 7

-(addresses or autobiography or bibliography or biography or comment or congresses or consensus

-development conference or duplicate publication or editorial or guideline or in vitro or interview or

-9 lecture or legal cases or legislation or letter or news or newspaper article or patient education handout

-or periodical index or personal narratives or portraits or practice guideline or review or video audio
+9 (addresses or autobiography or bibliography or biography or comment or congresses or consensus development conference or duplicate publication or editorial or guideline or in vitro or interview or lecture or legal cases or legislation or letter or news or newspaper article or patient education handout or periodical index or personal narratives or portraits or practice guideline or review or video audio media).pt

-media).pt

 10 8 NOT 9

 11 animals.mp. not (humans and animals).sh.

 12 10 NOT 11

 13 limit 12 to English language

-Coorch last undated on May 11, 2021

-\Search last updated on May 11, 2021.
+Search last updated on August 30, 2021.